 Dual-Marked / Multi-purpose / CrossFit Barbells

-Dual-marked barbells are multi-purpose barbells; they are marked for both Olympic weightlifting (IWF) and powerlifting (IPF.)
-These are great garage and home gym bars, and they are what you’ll typically find being used for CrossFit; although the more advanced CrossFit athletes tend to prefer true Olympic bearing bars for their WODs because of the better turnover at higher weights.
+Dual-marked bars are multi-purpose bars.
+They are marked for both weightlifting (IWF) and powerlifting (IPF.)
+These bars are great for garage gyms and home gyms, and they’re what you’ll typically find being used in CrossFit; though many advanced CrossFit athletes tend to prefer true Olympic bearing bars for their WODs because of the better turnover at the high weights.

-The advantages of a multi-purpose bar for women is really more about the reduced cost than anything else.
+The advantage of a multi-purpose barbell for women is really more about the reduced cost than anything else.
 Other than the fact that multi-purpose bars usually have bushings rather than bearings, almost everything else is the same as it is with Olympic bars.
 Shaft diameter is the same, still no center knurl, etc. Women’s bars don’t tend to vary in shaft diameter like men’s bars do.

-If your budget doesn’t afford you a bearing bar, or if your skill level simply doesn’t necessitate it, know that there is nothing wrong with dual-marked bushing bars.
-They will take you pretty far with your training, and they’ll do it for a lot less money.
+If your budget doesn’t afford you a bearing bar; or if your skill level does not necessitate it, know that there is nothing wrong with dual-marked bushing bars.
+They will take you pretty far with your training, and they’ll do so for a lot less money.

 The Rogue Bella 2.0